AHaliq/advpl-report/sections/coq.typ

       natR n n' -> natR (S n) (BigN.succ n').
 ```

-The rest of the progress in this direction is described in @bignproblem
+The rest of the progress in this direction is described in @bignproblem onwards.